 There's flexible cushioning in the forefoot plus responsive cushioning in the heel, making for comfort and incredible energy return.
 This soft, neutral running shoe is good for under-pronators (those who run with limited inwards roll of the foot).
 Like many Adidas shoes, we'd recommend buying a half size larger than your regular as they can fit a little snug.

 How to choose the best women's running shoes for you

 The best women’s running shoes are specifically designed for a woman’s foot.
 Therefore they’re usually lighter, softer and ergonomically designed to fit a narrower, smaller foot.
 That said, if you have bigger feet or wide toes, you might prefer to run in unisex shoes, which can offer a wider toe box to prevent hotspots and blisters.
 You'll find some of the best below.

 With any running shoe, make sure you have at least a finger’s width of space at the end of your toes to allow room for your feet to expand as they get hot.
 Most runners will go up at least half a size from their normal shoe size.
 If you have a history of injuries, cushioned shoes can help provide a greater impact on each foot strike.

 About at-home gait analysis

 For now, simply dip your foot in water and then stand on a piece of dry paper.
-If the imprint of your foot has some spacing around the arch of your foot this is ‘normal’, however if you have no indentation this suggests overpronation, and a large indentation suggests supination (or under-pronation).
-Whichever of these is you, look out for the best women’s running shoes recommended for these foot type.
+If the imprint of your foot has some spacing around the arch of your foot, this is ‘normal’; however, if you have no indentation, this suggests overpronation, and a large indentation suggests supination (or under-pronation).
+Whichever of these is you, look out for the best women’s running shoes recommended for these foot types.